 During his time, Canadian-American railroad baron and Saint Paul transplant James J. Hill was one of the wealthiest men in America.
 His enormous house, the James J. Hill House, located on a hill at the end of Summit Ave, overlooking downtown St. Paul and the Mississippi River, is simply an amazing piece of architecture.

 Today, the house is open for tourists to explore and features heavily in a popular Saint Paul walking tours.
 The interiors are also exceptionally well-preserved, giving visitors a peek into how the other half lived in the late 19th century and early 20th century.

 A visit to the James J. Hill House provides a fascinating insight into what life was like for some of the wealthiest people in America during the late 1800s and some lovely views.

 43. Learn about the state’s history at the Minnesota History Center

 Address: 345 W Kellogg Blvd, St Paul, MN 55102

 The Minnesota History Center is located in downtown St. Paul.
-It features everything from exhibitions, hands-on activities, and a large vault of historical relics preserved for generations to come.
+It features everything from exhibitions and hands-on activities to a large vault of historical relics preserved for generations.
 As well as being beautifully laid out, featuring all manner of fascinating exhibits, it’s also home to a vast research library.

 This is one of the country’s best and most comprehensive history centers.
-If you want to learn anything and everything about Minnesota, from its natural history from millions of years ago to the present, this is the place to do it.
+If you want to learn anything and everything about the state, from its natural history millions of years ago to the present, this is the place to do it.

-Here you can learn about everything from Minnesota’s native tribes, to the effects of tornadoes, the state’s contributions to the war effort during WWII, to how grain elevators work.
+Here, you can learn everything from Minnesota’s native tribes to the effects of tornadoes, the state’s contributions to the war effort during WWII, and how grain elevators work.